MikelSalazar/sparcl/guides/createexperiment.md

 ## Add `Settings` and `Viewer` component files

 The next step is to define settings for the experiment.
 The Javascript framework used for sparcl is svelte.
-While there is an intention to use Web Components in sparcl in the future, for now a svelte components is needed to define the settings.
+While there is an intention to use plain Web Components in sparcl in the future, for now a svelte component is needed to define the settings.
 This file needs to be added to `src/experiments/<shorthand>/<experimentid>`.
 With the value of 'arc' for `<shorthand>` and 'particle' for the `experimentid`, the full path for the file looks like this:

-    /src/experiments/arc/particle/Settings.svelte
+    `/src/experiments/arc/particle/Settings.svelte`

-This is also a good time to create the `Viewer` component, which provides the entrypoint into the experiment.
+This is a good time to also create the `Viewer` component, which provides the entrypoint into the experiment.
 It can extend the functionality of the built in `Viewer` component of sparcl through composition.
-See below for more info about this.
+More info about this.
 For now, just create this file:

-     /src/experiments/arc/particle/Viewer.svelte
+     `/src/experiments/arc/particle/Viewer.svelte`

  This should be the resulting file structure: